-For example, if the Proxy Server sends a request for any changed entries and the Directory Servers return the change number 1003 from server A and change number 2005 from server B, then each directory server token would return the following information:
+For example, if the Proxy Server sends a request for any changed entries and the Directory Servers return the change number 1003 from server A and change number 2005 from server B, then each directory server token would contain the following information:

 '''

 Directory Server Token A:

 serverID A, changeNumber 1003, replicaState {15(A)}

 Directory Server Token B:

 serverID B, changeNumber 2005, replicaState {12(B), 15(A)}

 '''

-Changelog Tracking in Entry-Balanced Deployments
+Change Log Tracking in Entry-Balancing Deployments

-Entry-balancing provides additional complexity in changelog tracking in that the shared areas of data can exist above the entry-balanced base DN in addition to each backend set having its own set of changes and tokens as mentioned previously.
-In Figure 6-4, the changelogs of two servers are shown with server A belonging to an entry-balanced set 1 and server C belonging to an entry-balanced set 2.
-Shared areas that exist above the entry-balanced base DN are assumed to be replicated to all servers.
-Thus, SA represents the replica identifier for that shared area on server A and SC represents the replica identifier for the same area on server C.
+Entry-balancing provides additional complexity in change log tracking in that a shared area of data can exist above the entry-balancing base DN in addition to each backend set having its own set of changes and tokens as mentioned previously.
+In Figure 6-4, the change logs of two servers are shown with server A belonging to an entry-balancing set 1 and server B belonging to an entry-balancing set 2.
+Shared areas that exist above the entry-balancing base DN are assumed to be replicated to all servers.
+Thus, SA represents the replica identifier for that shared area on server A and SB represents the replica identifier for the same area on server B.